Ada vs Forethought: Complete 2026 comparison

 Pricing and plans

-| Product | Entry Pricing | Billing Model | Best For |
+| Product | Entry pricing | Billing model | Best for |

 |---|---|---|---|

-| Ada | Custom (Enterprise) | Consumption-based | Companies with 300k+ annual tickets |
+| Ada | Not publicly disclosed | Usage-based, custom contract | Companies with 300k+ annual tickets |

-| Forethought | Custom (Enterprise) | Platform fee + Deflection | Zendesk teams needing deep triage |
+| Forethought AI agents by Zendesk | Not publicly disclosed | Platform fee + deflection volume | Zendesk teams needing deep triage |

-| eesel AI | $0.40 / ticket | Pure usage-based | Teams wanting $0 entry and scale |
+| eesel AI | $0.40 / helpdesk task | Pure usage-based | Teams wanting transparent, pay-as-you-go pricing |

 Ease of use and implementation